jorgemir/gatsby-starter-netlify-cms/src/pages/about/index.md

 ### I'm a web developer

-I've had a blog and have had @evhead fix a bug or two for me in the early days of Blogger.
+I had a blog and have had @evhead fix a bug or two for me in the early days of Blogger.
 I'm on twitter and got an email from @jack before I knew jack.
 I've <a href="oleole.com">started up</a> and <a href="pets.com">burned out</a>.
-I've worked for the world leader and it's in the game.
-I've been moving forward for so many years now.
+I've worked for the world wide leader and it's in the game.
+I've been moving forward for so many years now, I've lost track.

-### I'm a homebrewer
+### I'm a home brewer

 I brew beer at home.
 It's fun and it tastes good most of the time.